3/24/20 By DAN ULLOA

 Black Market Booming

 There are an estimated 650,000 to 850,000 daily weed smokers in New Jersey that the black market supplies.
-The heroes are the individuals who are providing weed despite the law, rather than the police who seek to prosecute people from enjoying a naturally grown plant.
+The heroes are the individuals who are providing weed despite the law, rather than the police who seek to prosecute people for enjoying a naturally grown plant.

 However, the state government refuses to see dealers in a positive light even as they consider legalization.
 S. 2073, the adult-use legalization bill that failed last year sought to exclude dealers with felony records such as Forchion from owning a dispensary.